Skip to content

 }

-When a Sinch client registers with a User registration token, the registration is also bound to the particular device.
-Limiting the TTL of the registration is device-specific and doesn't affect other potential registrations for the same User on other devices.
+When a Sinch client registers with a user registration token, the registration is bound to the particular device.
+Limiting TTL is device-specific and doesn't affect registrations for the same user on other devices.

-Don't confuse sinch:rtc:instance:exp with the standard JWT claim exp - they're separate claims.
-The former is for limiting the client registration.
-The latter is only for limiting the TTL of the JWT itself.
+Don't confuse sinch:rtc:instance:exp with the standard JWT claim exp — they are separate claims.
+The former limits client registration; the latter limits the JWT's own TTL.

 Recommendation

-We recommend a 12 months expiry, unless you have reasons to keep it shorter.
+We recommend a 12-month expiry unless you have reasons to keep it shorter.

 The instance expiry specified in sinch:rtc:instance:exp will be used: